SPYR0999/8-bit-computer/README.md

 #
 # Please keep in ming that any of the informations below are subject to changes.
 # -The CPU is planned to be an Atmega16a
-# -The video chip was plannes to be an Atmega328p, however, it might be replaced by an Atmega8 or similar in order to have more GPIO pins.
-The initial concept may be used in aditions of transistors to set higher addresses lines low while reading because of the low memory allocated to it.
+# -The video chip was planned to be an Atmega328p, however, it might be replaced by an Atmega8 or similar in order to have more GPIO pins.
+The initial concept may be used in aditions of transistors to set higher addresses lines low while reading because of the low memory bloc allocated to it.
 # -The sound chip will either be the video chip outputting a PWM signal or an Attiny85 cummunicating with the video chip through SPI.
 # -The computer will have 32K SRAM located on a single chip. (chip number coming soon)
 #